skylightio/skylight-docs/source/get-to-know-skylight.md

 ---
-Title: Get to Know Skylight
+title: Get to Know Skylight
-Description: Learn how to use Skylight to make your app faster.
+description: Learn how to use Skylight to make your app faster.
 Get insight into the theory behind Skylight.
-Order: 3
+order: 3
+updated: January 1, 2017
 ---

-# Get To Know Skylight

-Last updated January 1, 2017

-Learn how to use Skylight to make your app faster.
-Get insight into the theory behind Skylight.

 ## Feature Walkthrough